Paul Artadi

 Paul Anthony Dy Artadi (born May 5, 1981) is a Filipino politician, basketball coach, and former professional player.
 On his eleven-year career in the Philippine Basketball Association (PBA), he played the point guard position and was a three-time PBA All-Star.
 In the collegiate level, he played for the University of the East (UE) and became an assistant coach for the team after retiring from the professional game.
 He has been serving as a city councilor of San Juan, Metro Manila since 2016.

 Early life and collegiate career

-Artadi was born in the University of Santo Tomas Hospital in Manila but grew up in the outskirts of San Juan, Metro Manila, playing pick-up games with much taller and much stronger playground legends.
+Artadi was born in the University of Santo Tomas Hospital in Manila but grew up in the outskirts of San Juan, Metro Manila, playing pick-up games with taller children.

-He played collegiate basketball at the University of the East.
-During his stint with the Red Warriors in the UAAP, he became an instant hardcourt and campus icon as he teamed up with the highly touted scoring ace James Yap.
-His partnership with Yap produced several final four appearances, hundreds of three-point shots converted courtesy of Yap, hundreds of assists courtesy of Artadi, and millions of fans who became followers of perhaps the most celebrated back court tandem in the history of the Philippine's premier collegiate basketball league.
+He played collegiate basketball on the University of the East's Red Warriors in the UAAP, teaming up with James Yap on the back court.